A Guide to Getting Holiday Insurance for Crohn’s Disease

-If you’re one of the estimated 102,000 people living in the UK with Crohn’s disease, you’re certainly not alone.
-In fact, it is thought diagnosis rates have increased rapidly over the years – meaning more than ever before people are becoming familiar with this painful, and at times, debilitating condition.
+If you’re one of the estimated 102,000 people in the UK living with Crohn’s disease, you’re certainly not alone.
+In fact, it is thought diagnosis rates have increased rapidly over the years – meaning more than ever before, people are becoming familiar with this painful and, at times, debilitating condition.

-Get a quote
+Get a quoteSpecialist Medical Cover

 We only work with providers who specialise in covering pre-existing conditions.